Visit Ranches, Farms and Gardens Throughout North Dakota

 There is no limit to the fun and hospitality that Rolling Plains Adventures offers!
 This family owned hunting paradise provides North Dakota hunting from September through March and lodging year-round.
 Enjoy plentiful wildlife, recreation and scenic beauty while you enjoy plush accommodations and the finest pheasant hunting North Dakota has to offer.

 Tour a working buffalo ranch.
-Adventure packages and lodging for nature tourists available.
-Tours conducted only for groups of 10 or more by appointment.
+Adventure packages and lodging for nature tourists are available.
+Tours are conducted only for groups of 10 or more and by appointment.

 North Dakota Wind Farm, Edgeley